ArthurSonzogni/chromiumos-platform2/init/tmpfiles.d/README.md

 ### Upstart job pre-start

-Configurations that should not be applied in early boot should be installed to `/usr/lib/tmpfiles.d/on-demand` using `doins` or `newins`.
-A `tmpfiles` stanza should be used to execute the tmpfiles configuration before `pre-start`.
+Adding a tmpfiles stanza to an upstart config applies the config before running the pre-start stanza.
+This does not prevent the config from also being applied at early boot.

+Some reasons you might want a tmpfiles stanza are for paths created dynamically, or to reduce the risk of a compromise persisting between user-sessions (without a reboot).

 Here is an excerpt from [vm_concierge.conf] with an example:

 ```
 start on start-user-session